Pedro-Solis-Moya/Credit-Risk-Modeling/Readme.md

-This repo is to put together all the specilized analysis in Credit Risk Modeling done mainly in Python or SAS.
+This repo is to put together all the specilized analysis in Credit Risk Modeling and ICAAPs done mainly in Python or SAS.